 Yerevan is also home to a surprising number of really nice parks!
 The city has a huge cafe culture, and the streets will be packed in the evening as everyone goes for a drink.
 I also really recommend getting out of the city and seeing more of Armenia.
 Yerevan makes a great base for daytrips!
 I did two, both with Yerani Travel.
 One was to Garni Temple and Geghard Monastery, and one was to Khor Virap, Noravank, and Areni.
 Definitely get out of Yerevan and see the country!

 Armenia is located in the Caucasus region, between Russia and Iran, which sometimes is (and sometimes isn’t) considered a part of Europe.
 Yerevan is the capital of Armenia, and the main hub for all things (especially transport) in the country.
 The population of Armenia is just shy of 3 million, with just over 1 million people living in Yerevan.
-The official language is Armenian, which is written in the Armenian alphabet.
-Russian is widely spoken by nearly everyone (Armenians still learn it in school).
-Most people in main tourist places will speak English, although being able to speak Russian will be a huge bonus, especially for eating out and restaurants.
-The currency is Armenian Dram, which is incredibly affordable for those with standard Western currencies.
 The land borders between Armenia and Turkey, and Armenia and Azerbaijan, are closed due to political conflicts with those countries.
+Yerevan has its own airport, although airports in neighboring Georgia might have more flight connections.
+I use Skyscanner to find the best flight deals.

 Yerevan is a large city, and it can be daunting to walk everywhere in the intense summer heat.
 It is still walkable though, as most of the main attractions are less than a 30-minute walk away.
-The city does have a Metro system, which has one line that runs through the city.
-Rides cost just 100 dram per person (£0.16 GBP // $0.21 USD).
+The city does have a Metro system, which has one line that runs through the city; a ticket costs 150 dram.
 I only took the Metro once, in the morning when I arrived on the night train from Tbilisi.
 Taxis are also an affordable option in Yerevan (and in Armenia).
 Always agree on a price before getting in.
-If you’re looking for apps, Yandex Taxi is one of the best ones to use—it’s the equivalent of Uber.
-I also had the Uber-like Armenian company GG Taxi recommended to me as well!
+If you’re looking for apps, Yandex Taxi is one of the best ones to use – it’s the equivalent of Uber.
+Considering travel insurance for your trip?
+World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.

 Yerevan is such an interesting city, and one the certainly deserves a few days of exploration.
-If you look hard enough, there’s plenty of attractions to keep you busy.
+There’s plenty of attractions to keep you busy.
 There is so much history to learn, and so many hidden gems to discover!
 I loved my time in Yerevan, so don’t miss these 16 things on a trip to the Armenian capital!

 You might like my other posts: